We have 2 weeks to spend in China.... we are currently trying to work out where to go and what to see!

 Also can anyone suggest a rough daily budget?
 We are aged late 20s and do not mind basic accommodation.
 Most of our travel will be prebooked so it will just be for accommodation, food and sites and souvenirs!

-Many thanks over 5 years ago
+Many thanks almost 6 years ago

 I highly recommend you stay in the south for this trip, go back for Shanghai/Beijing and other great places another trip.
 Spend more time in Sichuan province- far north and far west (very tibetan).
 Dont miss Yunnan province (my favourite province in all China) Dali, LiJiang and ShangriLa - beautiful side of ancient China, and great attractions (tiger leaping gorge).